ivanitlearning/AWS-Associate-Courses/SAA-C02.md

 Provision or terminate instances to keep at the desired level.
 Scaling Policies can trigger this based on metrics.

-Autoscaling Groups will distribute EC2 instances to try and keep the number of instances in each AZ equal.
+Auto scaling Groups will distribute EC2 instances to try and keep the number of instances in each AZ equal.

-#### 1.12.4.1.
+### 11.6.1.
 Scaling Policies

 Scaling policies are rules that you can use to define autoscaling of instances.
 3 types of scaling policies: